Corolab Investment Guide: Long-term investing

 Overview

-- investing in a reputable fund that is managed to deliver maximum capital growth; and
+• investing in a fund with a proven track record in delivering maximum capital growth; and

 The impact of compounding maximum capital growth in a tax-efficient manner over the long term is significant.

-This edition illustrates how to pair the most appropriate growth-oriented multi-asset class fund with a suitable tax-efficient product to achieve two examples of long-term investment goals.
+This edition illustrates the key drivers behind long-term investing, and how to pair the most appropriate growth-oriented multi-asset class fund with a suitable tax-efficient product to achieve two examples of long-term investment goals.

 Those who are fortunate enough to have access to discretionary savings (in other words, savings in excess of what they are already committing to their retirement pot) may be investing for an additional long-term goal, such as a child’s education, towards having greater financial freedom later in life, or towards creating generational wealth.